converged-computing/flux-usernetes/aws/README.md

 #### Start Usernetes

 This is currently manual, and we need a better approach to automate it.
+I think we can use `machinectl` with a uid, but haven't tried this yet.

 ##### Control Plane